-Panels are often used in UIL speech contests.
+Judging panels are often used in UIL speech contests.
 If so, there must be an odd number of judges.
 Commonly, 3 judges make up a panel.
-Judges should not confer prior to rendering a decision and turning in their ballots to the contest director.
+Judges should not confer prior to rendering a decision and submitting their ballots.

 HOW IMPORTANT ARE THE TIME LIMITS IN UIL INDIVIDUAL SPEAKING CONTESTS?